Sinai insurgency: Gaza Strip spillover

-Probably in an attempt to forge closer ties with the Egyptian government, Hamas began a propaganda campaign to combat extremist ideologies in the Gaza Stripin April 2015.
+Probably in an attempt to forge closer ties with the Egyptian government, Hamas began a propaganda campaign to combat extremist ideologies in the Gaza Strip in April 2015.
 At the time, they denied it was targeted at IS or any other specific group.
 Mosques in the strip preached to promote a "centrist ideology".
 The Jerusalem Post speculated that this was in response to the ISIS attack on the Yarmouk, the Palestinian refugee camp in Syria.

 In July 2015, ISIS started threatening Hamas.

 Israeli Major General Yoav "Polly" Mordechai accused Gaza of helping ISIS by providing medical care to people wounded in the Sinai conflict.
 Egypt accused Hamas of assisting ISIS in the Sinai, but in public the two groups had a violently hostile relationship (see below).

 In 2017, an IS suicide bomber at Rafah Border Crossing killed a Hamas government border guard (Nidal al-Jaafari, 28) and injured several others.
-Before anyone had claimed responsibility, Hamas described the bomber as an outlaw and "a person of deviant ideology" who did not, their terminology for Islamic extremists.
+Before anyone had claimed responsibility, Hamas described the bomber as an outlaw and "a person of deviant ideology", their terminology for Islamic extremists.

 Hamas arrested dozens of Salafi militants in the Gaza Strip.

 In 2018, Palestinians from the Gaza Strip who had joined ISIS Sinai Province, captured and killed a man who they claimed was connected to the Qassam Brigades.
 The killers made a video of the murder and released it as a "declaration of war" against Hamas.
 The speaker in the video is referred to as Abu Kazem al-Maqdisi.

 Then in 2019, another suicide attack – also attributed to ISIS – directly targeted Gaza Strip police.
 Three police officers were killed, all three victims were allegedly members of Hamas.
 Gaza's Security forces responded by arresting ten people whom they suspected were members of the cell who arranged the attack.